wassimbj/auth-sys-go-graphql/README.md

-> this is a simple signup/login and logout system, **using GO, GraphQL, Postgres and Docker**
+> this is a simple signup/login system, **using GO, GraphQL, Postgres and Docker**

+**Functionalities:**
+- create account
+- login to an account
+- logout
+- get the logged in user data

 #### Development
 first of all, clone the repo.